PGelss/scikit_tt/README.md

 ## 4. SLIM decomposition

 The SLIM decomposition is a specific form of TT decompositions which represent tensors networks with a certain structure.
 For instance, tensor operators corresponding to nearest-neighbor interaction systems can be systematicly decomposed into a tensor-train operator using the algorithms in [*slim.py*](scikit_tt/slim.py).
-See [[4](README.md#11-references)] for details.
+See [[4](README.md#12-references)] for details.

 ```
 slim_mme ..............
 SLIM decomposition for Markov generators
 slim_mme_hom ..........
 SLIM decomposition for homogeneous Markov generators
 ```

+## 5. Approximation of Perron-Frobenius operators

+...

-## 5. Multidimensional approximation of nonlinear dynamical systems (MANDy)
+## 6. Multidimensional approximation of nonlinear dynamical systems (MANDy)

 MANDy combines the data-driven recovery of dynamical systems with tensor decompositions.
 The methods implemented in [*mandy.py*](scikit_tt/mandy.py) can be used for the recovery of unknown governing equations from measurement data only.
-See [[7](README.md#11-references)] for details.
+See [[7](README.md#12-references)] for details.

 ```
 mandy_cm ..............
 MANDy using coordinate-major decompositions
 mandy_fm ..............
 MANDy using function-major decompositions
 ```

-## 6. Models
+## 7. Models

 The construction of several models from various fields is included in [*models.py*](scikit_tt/models.py).